jlfaucher/executor/incubator/ooRexxShell/readme.txt

 cmd: select the cmd interpreter (if available : see interpreters).
 coloroff: deactivate the colors.
 coloron: activate the colors.
-commands: list the internal commands supported by ooRexxShell.
 debugoff: deactivate the full trace of the internals of ooRexxShell.
 debugon: activate the full trace of the internals of ooRexxShell.
 exit: exit ooRexxShell.